UCL/rsd-engineeringcourse/session01/01git.md

 To do this, you need to add the collaborator's fork in your repository as a *second remote*

+However, if the merge is hard, it's common to ask the contributor to pull from the main version into their fork.
+Then, once their merge is done, the merge back should be a fast-forward.

 Rebasing and squashing
 ======================